vbit27/weather-app/README.md

 # weather-app

-A weather app build using API and Async/Await
+A weather app build using, vanilla JS, webpack and APIs.